-Whether it's time for your annual spring clean or you've got friends coming round on the weekend, these genius cleaning tips will leave your home sparkling.
+Whether you've made tidying up a priority for the New Year or you've got friends coming round on the weekend, these genius cleaning tips will leave your home sparkling.
 Everyone has their favourite tidying tricks from how to get rid of tough stains to the best way to get streak-free windows, and these clever tips are no exception.
 These are the brilliant cleaning tips you'll wish you had known all along!

 Want a spotless toaster or a two-minute hack for cleaning the inside of your microwave?
 You can have both – and without using any fancy cleaning products!
 In fact, some of the best cleaning tools are the ones you already have lying around the house.
-We've even found brilliant tips for keeping the barbecue clean all summer. plus the canny trick that estate agents use to make homes smell wonderful.
+We've even found brilliant tips for keeping keeping the shower head sparkling, plus the canny trick that estate agents use to make homes smell wonderful.
 Get ready to send dirt and germs packing with these clever cleaning tips that will make your life so much easier (and cleaner).

 Keep blinds squeaky clean